ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

   years:  2016, 2018

-lastupdated: "2018-03-27"
+lastupdated: "2018-05-08"

 ---

 # Scaling existing vSphere clusters

-You can scale out an existing VMware vSphere cluster that you ordered or saved in the {{site.data.keyword.vmwaresolutions_full}} console by adding ESXi servers or ordering an HA-pair of FortiGate 300 series Security Appliance for it.
+You can scale out an existing VMware vSphere cluster that you ordered or saved in the {{site.data.keyword.vmwaresolutions_full}} console by adding ESXi servers or ordering a FortiGate 300 Series Security Appliance HA pair for it.

 ## Requirements

 Ensure that you completed the following tasks:
 *  You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 For more information, see [User accounts and settings](../vmonic/useraccount.html).
-*  You meet the requirements and you reviewed the considerations in [Requirements and planning for vSphere clusters](vs_planning.html).
+*  You reviewed the requirements and considerations in [Requirements and planning for vSphere clusters](vs_planning.html).

 ## Procedure

-1. Click **Getting Started** on the left navigation pane.
+1. From the {{site.data.keyword.cloud_notm}} Catalog, click **VMware** on the left navigation pane, and then click **VMware vSphere** in the **Virtual Data Centers** section.
-2. On the **VMware vSphere on IBM Cloud** card, click **Order Instance**.
+2. On the **VMware vSphere on IBM Cloud** page, click **Create**.
-3. On the **Basics** page, click the **Scale existing cluster** tab.
-4. Select the cluster you want to scale from the **Cluster Configurations** list.
+3. Click the **Scale Existing** tab and select the cluster you want to scale from the **Cluster Configurations** list.
-5. Review the cluster settings, which are automatically filled in, such as the cluster name, the selected VMware components and their settings, and the network details.
+4. Review the cluster settings that are automatically filled in.
-6. Select the number of {{site.data.keyword.baremetal_short}} that you want to add to the cluster.
+5. In the **{{site.data.keyword.baremetal_short}}** section, specify the number of {{site.data.keyword.baremetal_short}} that you want to add to the cluster.
-7. If the cluster does not include the HA-pair of FortiGate 300 series Security Appliance on its public VLAN, you can order one for it by selecting **Include with purchase** under **FortiGate Physical Appliance 300 Series HA Pair**.
+6. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order one by selecting **Include with purchase** under **FortiGate Physical Appliance 300 Series HA Pair**.
-8. Click **Next**.
-9. On the **Summary** page, verify the cluster configuration before you place the order.
+7. In the **Order Summary** pane, verify the instance configuration and the estimated cost.
-   1. Review the settings for the cluster.
-   2. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the cluster.
-   3. Review the estimated cost of the cluster by clicking the price link under **Estimated Cost**.
-To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
-   4. Click **Create**.
+   * To save the configuration as a template without placing an order, click **Save Configuration**.
+   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.

 ## Results

-The scale cluster deployment starts automatically, and you receive an email confirmation that the order is being processed.
+The cluster scaling deployment starts automatically, and you will receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you are notified by email.

-**Note:** The vSphere clusters are not displayed on the **Deployed Instances** page, together with the vCenter Server and Cloud Foundation instances.
+**Note:** The vSphere clusters, unlike the vCenter Server and Cloud Foundation instances, are not displayed on the **Deployed Instances** page.

 ## Related links